 With the way society is wired, we tend to let our lives revolve around negligible, materialistic things that could accumulate $114 a month in wasted money.

 6. Make Retirement Your Priority

 Based on a 2018 study by HSBC, here are their key findings:

-- More than half (54%) believe they will struggle to cope financially if their partner dies, compared to 47 percent of their global peers.
+- More than half (54%) believe they will struggle to cope financially if their partner dies, compared to 47% of their global peers.

 - 41% of Singapore’s working-age women either do not know how much they are putting aside for retirement or have not started making any contributions at all.
-This is in stark contrast to Singapore men, of whom just 31% are in the same position.
+This starkly contrasts Singapore men, of whom just 31% are in the same position.

-- Slightly over a third of women in Singapore believe they are saving more than their partner.
+- Slightly over a third of women in Singapore believe they are saving more than their partners.
 Only one in five (21%) women pitch their financial knowledge as higher than their male partners.

 What this clearly shows is that women are falling behind in terms of preparing for their retirement.

 Don’t miss out on the easiest way to get rich!

 How Can You Be Financially Prepared As a Woman?